k2-fsa/k2/INSTALL.md

   CUDA toolkit you are using.

-(Note we need NVCC to build k2, if you use conda to install CUDA toolkit, you may need to install nvcc_linux-64 or cudatoolkit-dev as well since the default installation of CUDA toolkit in conda did not include NVCC.
+(Note we need NVCC to build k2, if you use conda to install CUDA toolkit, you may need to install `nvcc_linux-64` or `cudatoolkit-dev` as well since the default installation of CUDA toolkit in conda did not include NVCC.
-However, nvcc_linux-64 or cudatoolkit-dev may not work well on all platforms, so it's better if can install CUDA toolkit using a normal way instead of using conda if you want to build k2 from source.)
+However, `nvcc_linux-64` or `cudatoolkit-dev` may not work well on all platforms, so it's better if you can install CUDA toolkit using a normal way instead of using conda if you want to build k2 from source.)

 After setting up the environment, we are ready to build k2: